NIT-Administrative-Systems/AS-fargate-modules/README.md

 There is a Terraform or AWS bug causing the task definition template to only update the name property of the secrets and ignore the updated valueFrom in the updated map variable, so valueFrom property doesn't get the new ARN when the container secrets list changes until second deploy.
 Fixed by adding a depends_on to the task definition template, however the way Terraform handles a depends_on in a template causes it to destroy and recreate  a new task definition revision in the task family every time you run `terraform apply`.

 ## Fargate Service
 A service lets you specify how many copies of the task definition to run.
 This module runs a service behind an Application Load Balancer to distribute incoming traffic to containers (each with 1 task) in your service.
 Amazon ECS maintains that number of tasks and coordinates task scheduling with the load balancer.
-The module uses ECS Service Auto Scaling with target tracking to adjust the number of tasks in your service.
+The module uses ECS Service Auto Scaling with target tracking to adjust the number of tasks in your service based on CPU and memory utilization targets.

 If your service is not a customer-facing application, it is able to make use of the shared account ALB - see the AS Cloud Docs website.